MennaELRouby/carrent-laravel/README.md

 # Car Rental Web Application

-# Thanks for checking out the Car Rental , Through the Owner / Admin has a dashboard
+# Thanks for checking out the Car Rental, the Owner / Admin has a dashboard

-to add , edit, show the tables or delete the data of [car , users,categories of car, testimonials], and show frequent messages coming from the customers.
+to add, edit, show the tables, or delete the data of [car, users, categories of car, testimonials], and show frequent messages coming from the customers.

 # customers

-on other side the webapp has [Home , Listing , Info for each car, Testimonials, Blog, About, Contact] pages,customers can [Comments, send messages].
+on the other side, the web app has [Home, Listing, Info for each car, Testimonials, Blog, About, Contact] pages, and customers can [Comments, send messages].

 # Acknowledgements